 Five schools in BUSD are identified as Title 1 schools: Mary Farmar Elementary, Robert Semple Elementary, Benicia Middle School, Liberty High School and Community Day School.
 Through the Title I and LCFF Supplemental Funds, additional targeted services are provided to these schools that include: additional intervention instruction, scholarships for Outdoor Education, Counseling, English Learner Support, additional sections for math support, and focused professional development.
 For a complete description of Title 1 and Supplemental Services please refer to the District’s Strategic Plan-LCAP.

-Transitional Kindergarten (TK)
+Universal Transitional Kindergarten (UTK)

 Willie B. Adkins Scholar Program